fommil/fpmortals/manuscript/under-review.md

         k => i + j + k }}}
 ~~~~~~~~

-Older versions of scala called `filter`, but since `filter` in the
+Older versions of scala called `filter`, but `Traversable.filter` (and
-collections library creates new collections, and excessive memory
+all its implementations) creates new collections for every predicate
-churn, `withFilter` was more performant.
+which is inefficient, so `withFilter` was introduced as the more
+performant alternative.

+### For Each

 Finally, if there is no `yield`, the compiler will use `foreach`
 instead of `flatMap`, which is only useful for side-effects.